 To change your course time zone, use the Time Zone drop-down menu .

-The Course Details page also shows the status of the course .
+The Course Details page also shows the status of the course, published or unpublished .

 View Course Image

 If your institution allows you to add an image to a course card in the Dashboard, you can add or replace the course image.

 Your Course Details tab indicates whether the course has been enabled as a blueprint course and displays Yes or No .

 If your course is associated with a blueprint course, your Course Details tab indicates the name of the blueprint course .
 The course name also includes the course ID as a reference (e.g. courses/XXX).
 If you have been enrolled in the blueprint course as an instructor or TA, the name of the blueprint course will contain a link to access the blueprint course.

 Most commonly, your course will be associated with a blueprint course and you can only manage unlocked content in your course.
 If your course is a blueprint course, you can lock and sync course content to associated courses.

 Courses may be assigned to the Default Term or a specific term .
 By default, your course will be available to students within the term dates.

 If needed, you can set specific start and end dates for your course .
 However, changing course dates may override term availability settings and placement in the Courses page and Dashboard.
 Please confirm term dates before modifying course dates.
 Changing start and end dates also allow you to manage participation between the course dates.